ksalamone59/PHY-504-Final-Project/README.md

 # PHY-504-Final-Project
 **Final Project for PHY 504: a Wordle Game**

+This is the final project for PHY 504 by Kyle Salamone, in which I recreate the NYT hit game wordle through two class structures: the game itself, and the derived player class.

 dictionary.txt: contains all valid wordle words; thanks to user Dracos/this git repo: https://gist.github.com/dracos/dd0668f281e685bad51479e5acaadb93

 In reading in from this file, since it starts at line 1, we will say that the nth word in the random number generator is the (n+1)st word in the dictionary (random number = 0, word = 1)